UniversalDevicesInc-PG3/udi-poly-ELK/README.md

   - Sync Complete: When the panel has completed synchonizing all its elements.
   - Timeout: When a send of a message to the ElkM1 times out (fails to send).
   - Unknown: When a message from the ElkM1 is received and the library does not have a method to decode the message.
-  On every long poll the node server will check the conneciton and change it to Connected/Disconnected which will override the other status.
 - Logger Level
   - Defines how much logging information is printed.